-The same girlfriend also kept recommending me to switch to from manual to electric toothbrush, and I kept dismissing her on this point as well, just like an idiot.
-Fact is, at the time I was not in peace with myself and with the world (maybe eventually I will write a post on that), and I had this superior attitude dismissing people left and right.
-Just by looking if someone has that kind of behaviour or not, you can quickly have an idea whether that person is in peace with themselves, or not.
+The same girlfriend also kept recommending me to switch from manual to electric toothbrush, and I kept dismissing her on this point as well, just like an idiot.
+Fact is, at the time I was not in peace with myself nor with the world around (maybe eventually I will write a post on that), and I had this “superior” attitude dismissing people left and right.
+Just by looking if someone has that kind of behaviour or not, you can quickly have an idea whether that person is in peace with himself/herself or not.
 To this day, I only still take decisions with my own head, but if someone has something to say, I actually listen to them, I evaluate whether they have a point or not, and then I take the decision myself.

 Switching to electric toothbrush was another game changer to me.
 Despite the fact that I’ve always had the teeth cleaned once a year/every six months at the dentist’s, and despite the fact that I’ve always washed my teeth three times a day, every day, well despite all that, the colour of my teeth was not the best most of the time.
 Simply put, I’ve never had a good manual toothbrushing technique.
-And maybe you do, but in my case, I simply switched to electric toothbrush and puff…that problem was gone.
-With amazing results, considering that now my teeth are natural white at all time, not only during the X number of weeks after the cleaning.
+And maybe you do, but in my case, I simply switched to electric toothbrush and… poof… That problem was gone.
+With amazing results, considering that now my teeth are natural-white at all time, not only during the X number of weeks after the cleaning.
 I still have that done once a year or every six months though, to go the extra mile.

 As you already know by now, I decided not to use affiliate links on this blog.
 If you want to buy some of the same products I use, do your own research and get the best price you can from a reliable vendor (no point in falling for a “too good to be true” online scam).
 I own two electric toothbrushes: one is where I live, the other one at my parent’s house in my home town.

 ● Oral B PRO 2500